 \subsection{Comment on the numerical results}

-In this article, the orthodiagonal, isogonal, parallel repeating, tiling and parallel mixed types do not require the solution of equations, while other types are designed by specifing some input sector angles and solving the rest of the sector angles numerically.
+For the types mentioned above, only the orthodiagonal, isogonal, parallel repeating, and tiling do not require solving complicated equations, while other types need some input sector angles and solve the rest of the sector angles numerically.
 We will comment on these numerical solutions here.

-\begin{enumerate}[(1)] \item When making examples we used \textit{fsolve} in MATLAB with random input sector angles and initial values.
+\begin{enumerate}[(1)] \item When making examples we used \textit{fsolve} in MATLAB with random input sector angles and initial values for solution.
 The numerical solutions can be sensitive to the input sector angles and initial values.
 Given a set of input sector angles there might be no solution, or only complex solutions, as mentioned in Observation \ref{obs: negative 1}.
 Sometimes an exact numerical solution can be obtained only after trying many different input sector angles and initial values.
 Changing the position of input sector angles will also affect the numerical result.

 \item Most of equations in the rigid-foldability condition are trigonometric, but some are exponential or elliptic.
 Trigonometric equations can be transformed into polynomial equations with the following relations: